Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: ESE Protocol

 To ensure a smooth transition to equilibrium, two additional conditions can be optionally imposed on $\chi_2(t)$, given by

-We have four conditions that must be satisfied, and hence, we need four parameters to adjust.
-In addition, we aim to optimize the work done on the system during the process by adding an extra fifth parameter that allows us to tune it in such a way that the work is minimized.
-Based on this consideration, we propose a solution in the form of a fourth-degree polynomial for $\chi_2$:
+We have four conditions that must be satisfied; hence, we need four parameters for adjustment.
+In addition, we aim to optimize the work done on the system during the process by adding a fifth parameter that allows us to tune it in such a way that the work is minimized.
+Based on this consideration, we propose a solution in the form of a fourth-degree polynomial for $\chi_2$